PJ-Caleon/PJ-Caleon/README.md

 # 💫 About Me:
-I am a computer engineering undergraduate student focusing on both hardware and software development.
+I am a computer engineering graduate focusing on both hardware and software development.
 Currently learning embedded systems, digital design, and machine learning.
 I have a passion for problem-solving and implementing new innovative technologies.
 A fast learner who adapts quickly to new advancements, I thrive in dynamic environments and bring dedication and creativity to every project.

 ## 🌐 Socials: